Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Numerical results

 \subsection{Frame Erasure Rate}

 In Figure~\ref{fig:FERvsR}, we present the evaluation of $P_e^{\mathrm{UB}}$ and $P_e^{\mathrm{LB}}$ as a function of $R$ and for $N = 256,1024,2048,$ for a faulty SC decoder with $\delta = 10^{-6}$ and transmission over the BEC$(0.5)$.
+We also present Monte Carlo simulation results that corroborate our analytical expressions for $P_e^{\mathrm{UB}}$ and $P_e^{\mathrm{LB}}$.
 We observe that, especially for low rates, $P_e^{\mathrm{UB}}$ and $P_e^{\mathrm{LB}}$ are practically indistinguishable.
-For rates $R > 0.30$ we start observing a difference between the lower bound and the upper bound, while for $R > 0.40$ both the upper bound and the lower bound break down and should be replaced by their trivial versions $P_e^{\mathrm{UB}} = 1$ and $P_e^{\mathrm{LB}} = \max _{\mathbf{s} \in \mathcal{A}_n} Z^{(\mathbf{s})}_{n,\delta}$.
+For rates $R > 0.30$, a difference between the lower bound and the upper bound begins to appear, while for $R > 0.40$ both the upper bound and the lower bound break down and should be replaced by their trivial versions $P_e^{\mathrm{UB}} = 1$ and $P_e^{\mathrm{LB}} = \max _{\mathbf{s} \in \mathcal{A}_n} Z^{(\mathbf{s})}_{n,\delta}$.
 Moreover, we observe that over a wide range of rates the FER under SC decoding actually increases when the blocklength is increased, contrary to the fault-free case where increasing the blocklength generally decreases the FER.
 This can be explained if we recall that $Z^{(\mathbf{s})}_{n,\delta} \geq \delta$.
 Thus, by increasing the blocklength while keeping the rate fixed, we are increasing the number of terms in \eqref{eqn:FER}, and since some of these terms do not decrease beyond some point, the value of the sum can increase.